Medieval Frying Pan with long handle

-This hand-forged medieval iron frying pan is modeled on historical examples.
+This hand-forged iron frying pan is modeled on historical examples.
 It is equipped with a long handle and is thus predestinated for frying over an open fire.
 It is suitable for the reenactment of many periods in history as well as for LARP.

 Please take note of the following care instructions:

 Prior to first use, an iron pan should always be properly seasoned.
 Before starting with the procedure, it is of paramount importance to clean the pan thoroughly with hot water, a washing brush or sponge and some washing-up liquid, and to dry it carefully.
 Then pour enough high-smoking-point cooking oil in the pan to cover the entire frying surface evenly (you can also use lard), and heat it to high temperature.
 Add raw potato peels or potato slices, a teaspoon of salt and let fry until the bottom of the pan darkens and the potato pieces have acquired a dark brown colour after repeated turning.
 Once the empty pan has cooled off, just wipe it with a piece of kitchen roll.

-Material: ca. 1.5 mm steel (non stainless)
+- Material: approx. 1.5 mm steel (non stainless)

-Handle length: ca. 39.5 cm
+- Handle length: approx. 39.5 cm